Piyushchopde/ansible/Ansible.md

              - boolen
              - Diston ary

-- Check mode : In check mode, Ansible runs without making any changes on remote systems command : ansible-playbook -i inventory playbook.yml --check
+- Check mode : In check mode, Ansible runs command  without making any changes on remote systems command : ansible-playbook -i inventory playbook.yml --check
-- Diff mode : is used to show the differences or changes that Ansible would make to the target system.
+- Diff mode : command is used to show the differences or changes that Ansible would make to the target system.
          command: ansible-playbook -i inventory playbook.yml --diff
 - Loop:  used to repeat any task or a part of code multiple times in an Ansible-playbook